 Seeing a therapist doesn't mean there's something 'wrong with you', it means now is the right time to work through some of your emotions, or to work through a traumatic experience.
 You may want to challenge your negative thinking patterns or gain some clarity in a particular area of your life.
 You may feel you're ready to learn new techniques, which will enable you to cope better with every day life.
 You may want to focus on personal growth but feel unsure how to do this.

-It can often feel scary, nerve wracking and sometimes overwhelming talking to a complete stranger, and that's natural to feel that way.
+It can often feel scary, nerve wracking and sometimes overwhelming talking to a complete stranger, and it's natural to feel that way.
 I provide a friendly, non-judgemental & safe environment within a warm, comfortable, and inviting counselling room for you to the space and time you need to focus on you.

 Person-centred counselling is a non-directive client lead talking therapy where sessions provide you with a safe and confidential place to talk.

 I'm situated close to junction 4 of the M18, with off-road parking.

 I attend supervision once a month and I'm a registered accredited member of the National Counselling Society.

 Training, qualifications & experience